eskalon/pancake/README.md

 - **AbstractEskalonUIScreen:** a screen rendering a background image & a stage
 - **AbstractImageScreen:** a simple screen rendering one image
 - **EskalonSplashScreen:** a splash screen showing the eskalon logo as well as loading some internal assets
-- **EskalonSettings & KeyBinding:** provides settings for different sound volumes & makes handling changeable key bindings very simple
+- **EskalonSettings:** handles settings via simple property objects
 - **RandomUtils:** contains various methods dealing with random values
 - **GL32CMacIssueHandler:** provides updated versions of the default shaders that are compatible with OpenGL 3.2